Quanced/hiking-with-dogs/README.md

 ## Features

 ### Navigation Bar
-Existing on all pages in the same form to be able to navigate between the links to the Upcoming Events, Gallery and Sign Up form.
+Existing on all pages in the same form to be able to navigate between the links to the Gallery and Sign Up form.

 ![Annotation 2022-12-06 181006](https://user-images.githubusercontent.com/116362850/205982994-bc43a567-ce1a-4c25-b6b9-2bbe0a5c0d3a.jpg)